UC Berkeley’s libraries, along with many other institutions and businesses, are closed — part of the sweeping effort to flatten the coronavirus curve.

 After this step, plans include an eventual opening of Moffitt Library, which will provide students with a low-density on-campus study space.
 Hours are expected to be limited, with strict social distancing protocols in place and no snacks and drinks allowed.

 Is this book available online?
 How can I access materials for my research?

-The Library has launched a COVID-19 Portal, which compiles many of our online offerings, including e-books, databases, and other materials, as well as information on how to connect to Library resources while you’re not on campus.
+The Library has launched its COVID-19 portal, which compiles many of our online offerings, including e-books, databases, and other materials, as well as information on how to connect to Library resources while you’re not on campus.

-A new emergency service provided by HathiTrust, the massive nonprofit digital repository, will allow current UC Berkeley students, faculty, and staff to access digital versions of millions of the physical volumes held by libraries across the University of California system while Library buildings are closed.
+A new emergency service provided by HathiTrust, the massive nonprofit digital repository, allows current UC Berkeley students, faculty, and staff to access digital versions of millions of the physical volumes held by libraries across the University of California system while Library buildings are closed.

 And the Library’s Interlibrary Services department is still up and running, working to fill patron’s requests for digital copies of articles.
 (Place a request online.)

 If there’s something you can’t find, send requests through the purchase recommendation form.
 The Library is prioritizing digital versions of materials, which can be delivered more quickly.

 When will I be able to get my hands on the Library’s physical materials?

 The Library plans to kick off a contactless pickup service (our version of curbside pickup, minus the curb) later this summer.
 More details will be announced as they are available.